-Judge rules Southwest disregarded order in religious discrimination case
+Judge orders Southwest lawyers to attend "religious-liberty training"

 - Published

-Southwest Airlines has been sanctioned by a judge for disregarding his ruling in a religious discrimination case.
+Three lawyers for Southwest Airlines must attend a "religious-liberty training" course after a judge ruled the company disregarded his order in a religious discrimination case.

-The judge earlier sided with a flight attendant who said she had been fired for expressing opposition to abortion.
+The judge sided with a flight attendant in May who said she had been fired for expressing her opposition to abortion.

-In a new ruling, US District Judge Brantley Starr said the airline had twisted his words and ordered it to send a new statement to employees.
+On Tuesday, the judge said the airline "didn't come close" to complying with the ruling at the time.

-He also ordered three of the airline's lawyers to attend a "religious-liberty training" course.
+The company's lawyers have been told to attend a course run by the Alliance Defending Freedom (ADF), a conservative Christian legal-advocacy group.

-The course is run by the Alliance Defending Freedom (ADF), a conservative Christian legal-advocacy group.
+The Southern Poverty Law Center, which tracks hate groups, has said the ADF is an "anti-LGBTQ hate group".

-The airline appealed the original judgement in May when the flight attendant, Charlene Carter, was awarded $5.1m (£3.99m) and also got her job back.
+The airline appealed the original judgement when the flight attendant, Charlene Carter, was awarded $5.1m (£3.99m) and also got her job back.

 She claimed she was fired after she called the trade union president "despicable" for attending the 2017 Women's March in Washington DC.